 YOUR FIRST CHOICE

 Our team works together diligently to stand head and shoulders above all marijuana dispensary competition in terms of customer service and care.
-We are much more than a Windsor “pot shop”, and have a large variety of products where accurate medical marijuana and cannabis information is offered to our customers.
-We make a commitment to sensible weed pricing in Windsor.
-We have 6 convenient locations all with parking and easy access, so you’re always close to a “dispensary near me”.
+We are much more than a Southwestern Ontario “pot shop”, and have a large variety of products where accurate cannabis information is offered to our customers.
+We make a commitment to sensible weed pricing in Southwestern Ontario.
+We have 8 convenient locations all with parking and easy access, so you’re always close to a “dispensary near me”.

 - We provide only the highest quality products.

 - We employ a diversified staff both young and older to better assist our customers.

 - For those in a hurry we promise at most a nine-minute time from ordering to receiving your product, plus we offer cannabis delivery

 - We believe in strong community involvement with an objective of making the communities we work in to be proud of us.

 - We commit to our employees the utmost respect and appreciation for their hard work.

 - We believe in creative marketing and promotion with social media being our foundation in which to communicate who we are.

 The We Store promises Cannabis, Marijuana, Weed, Pot, Pre Roll, Dried Flower, CBD, Vape, 510 Cartridge, Cannabis Gummy,